 The 2018 winners will be selecting their artist via the X Factor Israel which begins in October and concludes in January.
 Potential song entries will be performed during the X Factor final.

 This year’s hosts, it seems highly likely that the Festival della canzone italiana di Sanremo (aka simply as Sanremo), will be used to choose the artist and song.
 The festival takes place from 1 to 5 February.

 As with many countries, after selecting internally for 2021, Latvia will return to a national selection for 2022.

 Lithuania usually selects their entry via a national selection (stretching over several shows).
 That remains to be confirmed for 2022, but will be the most likely outcome.

 There will be a change to the national selection this year for Malta, with a return to a dedicated national selection show, rather than selecting the artist via X Factor Malta as has been the case for the last few years.

-The Dutch broadcaster has requested artists to submit (almost ready) songs for consideration.
-Though it has not been explicitly confirmed, it is then likely to be an internal selection.
+The Dutch broadcaster had requested artists to submit (almost ready) songs for consideration.
+Their internal selection of artist was announced in early December.

-Melodi Grand Prix, the Norwegian national selection, returns on 15 January, with 5 weekly shows and the grand final on 19 February.
+Melodi Grand Prix, the Norwegian national selection, returns on 15 January, with 5 weekly shows (4 semi-finals and a “second chance” show and the grand final on 19 February.